Generalized angle vectors, geometric lattices, and flag-angles: Belt polytopes and angle vectors

 A convex polytope $Z \subset \R^d$ is a \Def{zonotope} if there are $z_1,\dots,z_k \in \R^d \setminus \{0\}$ and $t \in \R^d$ such that

-Zonotopes play an important role in geometric combinatorics (see~\cite[Ch.7]{ziegler}) as well as convex geometry (cf.~\cite{GoodeyWeil}).
+Zonotopes play an important role in geometric combinatorics~\cite[Ch.7]{ziegler}) as well as convex geometry~\cite{GoodeyWeil}.
 Faces of zonotopes are zonotopes and hence all $2$-dimensional faces of a zonotope are centrally-symmetric polygons.
-In fact, this property characterizes zonotopes (see Bolker~\cite{Bolker}).
-A polytope $P \subset \R^d$ is a \Def{belt polytope} (or \Def{generalized zonotope}) if and only if every $2$-face $F \subset P$ has an even number of edges and antipodal edges are parallel.
-Belt polytopes were studied by Baladze~\cite{Baladze} (see also~\cite{Bolker}) and are equivalently characterized by the fact that their normal fans are given by a hyperplane arrangement.
+In fact, this property characterizes zonotopes; see Bolker~\cite{Bolker}.
+A polytope $P \subset \R^d$ is a \Def{belt polytope} (or \Def{generalized zonotope}) if and only if every $2$-face $F \subset P$ has an even number of edges and opposite edges are parallel.
+Belt polytopes were studied by Baladze~\cite{Baladze} (see also~\cite{Bolker}) and are equivalently characterized by the fact that their normal fans are induced by hyperplane arrangements.

 Let $\Arr$ be a central arrangement of hyperplanes, that is, the collection of some oriented linear hyperplanes $H^0_i \defeq z_i^\perp$ for $i=1,\dots,k$.
 We write $H_i^+ = \{ x : \inner{z_i, x} > 0\}$ and $H_i^-$ accordingly.
 For a point $p \in \R^d$, let $\sigma_i = \sgn \inner{z_i,p}$ for $i=1,\dots,k$.
 Then